 |- Australia limited sales transaction reporting profiled returns|

 |- China profiled returns for sales and purchases certain taxpayers|

 |- 2020 Indonesia e-Factura pre-filled VAT returns|

 |- Angola limited prefilled sales transaction VAT returns|

 |- Tajikistan purchase and sales transactions precompleted returns|

 |- Uzbekistan sales and transactions prefilled returns|

 |- Armenia purchase and sales transactions precompleted returns|

-EU drive to standard pre-filled VAT returns
+EU 2028 e-invoicing drive to promote pre-filled VAT returns

 EU VAT in the Digital Age reforms include a channel for harmonised Digital Reporting Requirements (DRR) and Continuous Transaction Controls (CTC) by EU states.
 This grew from the 2020 Tax Action Plan proposals for a fairer and more efficient EU tax regime.